How to Get Experience

 Where will your experiential path take you?

 Employers are looking for well-rounded candidates with quality experience on their resumes.
-Quality experience doesn't only refer to full-time work, but also applies to opportunities like the below.
+Quality experience doesn't only refer to full-time work, but also applies to opportunities like the ones below.

 Job shadowing provides the opportunity to observe someone doing a specific job.
 The experience can be as little as an hour, but is more commonly a day-long activity shadowing one or more employees performing a specific job of interest to you.